Founder and CEO Concept Education

 After St Paul’s, Martin was the Director of Education for GEMS (UK) and Chairman of the Clarendon Academies Group, and Founder and President of The National Mathematics and Science College.
 Martin was educated at Uppingham School and has a PhD from the University of Sheffield.
 He is a Founding Governor of The London Academy of Excellence, as well as being the author of several historical novels and books on education.

-Partner of Harrington Cooper, a cross-border distribution business that raises assets from institutional and wholesale investors in the UK, Europe and Japan for investment managers based across the globe.
+Partner of Harrington Cooper since 2011, a cross-border distribution business that raises assets from institutional and wholesale investors in the UK, Europe and Japan for investment managers based across the globe.

 Prior to his career in asset management, Harry was an officer in the Irish Guards, retiring as a captain in 2006.
 As a father of three children, aged six to 13, Harry takes a keen interest in educational matters.

-Stephen Fern is a qualified ACA who trained with PricewaterhouseCoopers and has over 18 years’ experience in finance, operations and risk management.
-Stephen has worked in the UK, Australia and more recently the US.
+Prior to that, he was a Partner and Finance Director of Nelson Solicitors from 2016-2019 and Finance Director of Country Court Care from 2014 to 2016.
+Stephen is a qualified ACA who trained with PricewaterhouseCoopers and has over 18 years’ experience in finance, operations and risk management.
 He has worked in a turnaround capacity for SME businesses as well as supporting a number of businesses through a growth phase ensuring the infrastructure is sufficient to drive safe growth, with an ever-watchful eye on cash flow.
-Stephen was Finance Director of Country Court Care from 2014 to 2016 and subsequently a Partner and Finance Director of Nelson Solicitors until May 2019.
-Stephen is currently the Finance Director of 200 Degrees Coffee based in Nottingham and 9 months ago opened Venture Learning an Alternative Provision set up to support Key Stage 3 and 4 students.”